Fricson George

-Fricson Vinicio George Tenorio (born 16 September 1974) is a retired Ecuadorian football defender and politician.
-In the 2025 Ecuadorian general election, he was elected to represent district 4 of Guayas Province in the National Assembly.
+Fricson Vinicio George Tenorio (born 16 September 1974) is a retired Ecuadorian football defender and politician who was elected to the National Assembly in the 2025 Ecuadorian general election.

+Politics

+George was elected to represent district 4 of Guayas Province in the National Assembly.
+In May 2025 he was elected by the assembly to be a member of the Oversight and Political Control Commission of the National Assembly.
+The president of that commission is Ferdinan Álvarez and the vice President is Belén Tapia.
+The commission oversees political trials.
+The other members of the commission include Nataly Morillo, Ana Herrera, Janeth Bustos, María Paula Villacreses Herrera and Fabiola Sanmartín.

 Club career

 George played for a number of Ecuadorian teams including Filanbanco, Delfin and Barcelona SC.
 He also played for Brazilian giants Santos.

 International career

 He made his debut for the national team in 1999.